VESPo: Verified Evaluation of Secret Polynomials: Security properties and assumptions

-In the following we often use groups of prime order, in order to be able to easily compute with exponents.
-In particular, thanks to the homomorphic property of exponentiation, we will perform some linear algebra over the group and need some notations for this.
+\paragraph{Pairings.} In the following, we use the notation $e:\GG_1{\times}\GG_2\rightarrow\GG_T$ to denote a bilinear pairing in groups of the same prime order.
+If such a pairing exists then $\GG_1$ and $\GG_2$ are denoted as bilinear groups.
+We often use groups of prime order, in order to be compute within the exponents.
+In particular, thanks to the homomorphic property of exponentiation, we will perform some linear algebra over the group and need notations for this.
 For a matrix $\AAA$, $g^\AAA$ denotes the coefficient-wise exponentiation of a generator $g$ to each entry in $\AAA$.
 Similarly, for a matrix $\WW$ of group elements and a matrix $\BB$ of scalars, $\WW^\BB$ denotes the extension of matrix multiplication using the group action.
 If we have $\WW=g^\AAA$, then $\WW^\BB = (g^\AAA)^\BB$.
-Futher, this quantity can actually be computed if needed by working in the exponents first, i.e., it is equal to $g^{(\AAA\BB)}$.
+Further, this quantity can actually be computed if needed by working in the exponents first, i.e., it is equal to $g^{(\AAA\BB)}$.
 For example:

 For the sake of simplicity, when there is no ambiguity, we also use the associated notation shortcuts like: \(e(g_1^{\begin{smatrix}a\\b\end{smatrix}};g_2^c)=e(g_1;g_2)^{\begin{smatrix}ca\\cb\end{smatrix}}\).